kurapica/Scorpio/README.md

     The code is used to catch all spell (not instant spell) and channel spell's casting.
 The event's name and other arguments would be print out.

-* NoCombat(func[, ...])   -- Call the func when not in combat.
+NoCombat(func[, ...]) |Call the func when not in combat.
-* NoCombat()              -- Can only be used in a thread, it'll resume the thread when not in combat.
+NoCombat()            |Can only be used in a thread, it'll resume the thread when not in combat.

 ---------------------------------------